HashdataTeam/forms/en/attributing-forms-to-users/attributing-forms-to-users.markdown

 ---
 layout: page
-title: Access via forms screen
+title: Attributing forms to users
-nav_order: 13
+nav_order: 3
 parent: English
+has_children: true
 ---
-# <i>How to create questions via the “Add questions” button</i>
-There are two buttons to create questions on Hashdata: “add questions” and “add add-ons”.
-In this section, we will explain the use of the button “add questions”, which is more widely used and which is located in the editing forms screen.
-In there, it is possible to find questions of the following types: text, number, masked field, date, date and time, signature, image (taking pictures), location (GPS), multiple choice (only one answer), multiple choice (more than one answer), rated/evaluation/satisfaction.
+# Attributing forms to users

+(screen: forms >> publications)

+There are two ways of attributing forms to users:
+**1) via the screen of the form to be accessed** or **2) via the screen of the user to be granted access.**